 When the friends see continued success in local shops, they begin to sell them online as well.
 Because they did not conduct a trademark search or apply for trademark protections, they now risk infringing on a similar beauty product that may be sold in another area.
 Unfortunately, this could lead to being locked out of a particular region, or worse, could force them to stop sales and rebrand their product.

 By working with a trademark attorney, even small businesses can benefit from obtaining a trademark registration early on, ensuring they will not infringe on another business or product.
-Contact Gerben Law Firm to learn more about our trademark registration and monitoring services.
+Contact Gerben IP to learn more about our trademark registration and monitoring services.